Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Diagnostics.md

   </ItemGroup>
 ```

-The following sample shows how `ActivityListener` can be used to listen to Azure SDK Acitivities.
+The following sample shows how `ActivityListener` can be used to listen to Azure SDK Activities.

 ```C# Snippet:ActivitySourceListen
 using ActivityListener listener = new ActivityListener()